 Probably but it is also a very good background, and works well on wood, either the drift oak in the library or the lacquered pilaster in the powder room.

 Powder room.
 Tapered lacquered top, mirrors reflect infinity.
 Porthole window and library reflected (with open door).
 Corner Pilasters reflected.

 Contemporary Polanco apartment Home office.
 White washed drift oak cabinetry used throughout.
 You can see the library, so the shelving here used for books is for overflow.
-The Two Paintings here slide to allow access to the cabinets.
+The Two Paintings here slide on tracks shown to allow access to the cabinets.